7 Ways to Build the Best Project Design

 - M – Measurable: Earmark what qualifies a task has been completed; each objective must be quantifiable.
 This way, you will measure results, track progress, and move along your project process easily.

 - A – Achievable: Make sure your goals are realistic.
-Use the budget, resources, and time to set realistic goal targets.
+Use the budget, resources, and time to set realistic goal targets in goal management.

 - R – Relevant: If your goals are not related to the project, they are pointless.
 All objectives must logically result in achieving project goals and producing intended results.